Skedda assumes no charge by default, so if you don't charge a fee for your spaces, you can more or less forget about this document.

 Below we've put together a basic overview of how pricing conditions are created.
 Based on our experience, however, many venues will have very particular pricing requirements that they may struggle to set up themselves.
-If this is the case for you, please don't hesitate to reach out to us (either in-app or via email) with your requirements and we'll be happy to set them up for you on your account.
+If this is the case for you, please don't hesitate to reach out to us (either using the in-app communicator, or via email) with your requirements and we'll be happy to set them up for you on your account.

 1) Click on the edit option under the Pricing section of the Spaces page.

 2) The next step is to decide whether you want to setup pricing for all non-admin users (called 'General' pricing) or just those that are part of a specific group.

 To create pricing for a group you need to select the option in the right hand corner which will show the same options as you see below for the 'General' conditions.